Car Wars (video game): Gameplay

 The player is represented by a red car, and the computer, at the beginning, uses a yellow car.
-The player's car always moves counterclockwise around the board, and the computer's cars move clockwise.
+The player steers with the ESDX keys; the player's car always moves counterclockwise around the board, and the computer's cars move clockwise.

-There are five "lanes," each of which forms a circumference around the board.
+There are five "lanes", each of which forms a circumference around the board.
 The outer lanes are larger than the inner ones.
 The lanes (from inner to outer) have 4, 20, 36, 52, and 68 dots respectively.
 Each lane is divided into four sectors, with breaks at the 12:00, 3:00, 6:00 and 9:00 points.
 It is at these locations where lane-changing is possible.
 The player has the ability to switch up to two lanes at each break, while the computer's cars can only switch one lane at a time.

-In the center of the screen is a "pit," where spare cars are displayed.
+In the center of the screen is a "pit", where spare cars are displayed.
 The game begins with two cars in the pit.
 When a level is cleared, a new car is added to the pit, and bonus points are scored.
 When a crash occurs, a car is removed from the pit.
 A maximum of four cars can occupy the pit at any given time.
 If a level is cleared with four cars in the pit, bonus points are scored, but no new cars are added.
 When the game starts, the player's red car and the computer's yellow car face off back-to-back at the bottom of the screen (6:00 position), and start off moving in the opposite direction.
 The player has the ability to speed up at any time by pressing the joystick button.

 The object is to clear all 180 dots from the board, which will result in bonus points, a new car being added to the pit (unless full), and advancement to the next level.
 The maximum score is 99,990.
 The game ends when the player crashes into a computer car while no spare cars are in the pit.

 After one level is cleared, the starting position of the computer's yellow car moves to the left of the screen (9:00 position).
 When the second screen is cleared, the yellow car moves back to its original position, but the computer adds a new blue car, which starts at the left.
 After this level is cleared, the blue car shifts to the second-outermost lane.
 On the fifth level, the computer adds a third car, which is green.
 The three cars start at different positions, depending on the level.
 No new cars are added from this point on.